 Can Grammarly Humanize AI Text?

-Quick Answer: Grammarly can humanize AI text by making tone, flow, and voice feel more natural through its AI Humanizer.
-It does not promise lower AI detector scores.
+Quick Answer: Yes, Grammarly can humanize AI text by improving tone, clarity, and flow through its AI Humanizer feature.
+But it does not guarantee lower AI detector scores.
 Use Grammarly for polish, then use Word Spinner when AI-like passages need a deeper rewrite and human review.

-If you searched for grammarly humanize AI text, the real question is what kind of help you need.
-Do you need cleaner wording, safer detector review, or a rewrite that sounds like you wrote it?
+If you are searching for “Grammarly humanize AI text,” the real question is what kind of help you need.
+Cleaner wording?
+Safer detector review?
+A rewrite that sounds like you wrote it yourself?
+Grammarly handles one part of that flow.
+Knowing where it stops is just as important.

 What is Grammarly Humanizer?

-It can help the text read less stiff.
-It should not be treated as proof that a school, client, publisher, or AI detector will accept the text without questions.
+Grammarly can help with the surface layer.
+It sharpens grammar, smooths tone, and helps text read less stiff.
+But it should not be treated as proof that a school, client, publisher, or AI detector will accept the text without questions.

 Grammarly is less suited to major rewrites where the whole passage sounds generic.
 If the structure, examples, and sentence rhythm still feel machine-made, a light polish may leave the underlying problem in place.